Author Kathy Batesel writes about topics she has experienced, worked with, or researched thoroughly.

-"We used to be intimate at least a couple times a week, but soon after we married, his sex drive waned."
+"We used to be intimate at least a couple of times a week, but soon after we married, his sex drive waned."

 Women who marry a man prone to the so-called Madonna-whore syndrome, also known as a "virgin-whore complex" or sometimes simply "Madonna syndrome," can spend years trying to figure out what is wrong with them.

 It's especially confusing when their husbands seem to have enough libido to have extramarital affairs, or who claim to be attracted, but then rarely want to get frisky.

 Keep reading to learn about Madonna-whore syndrome, how it differs from other causes of infrequent sex, and whether it's treatable.